-The statement did give the nationality of the dead and injured, but some reports say they were Egyptian.
+The statement did not give the nationality of the dead and injured, but some reports say they were Egyptian.

 The spokesperson for the U.N.
 Secretary-General in a later statement confirmed the casualties were from Egypt, and said that one assailant was killed and eight others were apprehended.

 Al-Qaeda’s branch in Mali, the Support Group for Islam and Muslims (JNIM), claimed responsibility for the attack, saying militants had detonated an explosive device “against invading “MINUSMA” forces.”